 Radiation therapy is a local treatment option for many types of cancer.
 It plays a crucial role in the treatment of over 50% of human cancer patients.
-We are extremely fortunate to be able to provide this high level of care to our patients at VCA West Los Angeles Animal Hospital.
+We are extremely fortunate to be able to provide this high level of care to our patients.

 For our purposes, the term radiation simply implies the transmission of packets or photons of energy through the air and into the body, much like x-rays.
 These photons cannot be seen or felt, nor are they radioactive.
 The photons pass through the body causing damage to the genetic material inside the cells being treated.
 This damage can lead to cell death within hours to weeks after the treatment is given.